 **** UPDATE 18 December 2018 ****

 Some candidates learned about their outcomes mid-morning today, many others are still waiting to hear late in the evening .
 Candidates being given conflicting information from the JAC, (e-mails have been sent to everyone – we still have some to contact – we don’t know – person who knows has gone home)!!
 The competition has been moved from in progress on the JAC website but they have not shared any updates.
+I understand that of the 32 criminal Recorders appointed on the SE Circuit 21 were civil practitioners.

 Almost a year on this sorry competition is ending as it started in chaos and frustration!